BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab8.md

 ## Submission

 You don't need to submit anything for this lab.
 All of the above criteria will be auto-graded unless stated otherwise.
-Once you have finished the lab you will have to do a verbal pass off with a TA.
+Once you have finished the lab, you will have to do a verbal pass-off with a TA.

 ## Pass Off Questions